prateek951/backend-api-for-applications/README.md

+# Backend-Skeleton-API-Platform-MERN

+# Setup

+Install `mongodb`.
+In root folder run `yarn`.

+Rename `env-sample` to `.env` and change it to your liking.

+# Development

+# Modern Development Workflow
-# backend-api-for-applications
+# Babel Configured
-This is the backend skeleton for my applications to kickstart development of the MERN stack applications
+# Backend Skeleton for MERN stack applications